iainctduncan/papers/source/background.rst

 MUSIC I was followed by various refinements by Matthews (Music II through V), and by similar languages by others.
-Its lineage continues to this day in the Csound language, still under active development and widely used, and one with which I have extensive experience (CTN: Manning 2013, 187-189).
+Its lineage continues to this day in the Csound language, still under active development and widely used, and one with which I have extensive experience (Manning 2013, 187-189).

 While the source code of a Csound piece is clearly a computer program (and would be recognizable as such to one familiar with programming)